DHTMLX/docs-diagram/docs/api/diagram/linemousedown_event.md

 @short: fires when a pointing device button is pressed while the pointer is over a connector line

 @params:
-- id		    string|number		the id of a connector
+- `id: string | number` - the id of a connector
-- e     	    MouseEvent		    a native HTML event object
+- `e: MouseEvent` - a native HTML event object

 @example:
 diagram.events.on("lineMouseDown", (id, event) => {